json-schema-form/angular-schema-form-add-ons/documentation/extending.md

 Extending Angular Schema Form(ASF)
 =====================
-ASF is designed to be easily extended and there are two basic ways to do it:
+ASF is designed to be easily extended and there are two ways to do it:

 1. Add a new field type, for example, to make add-ons like the [date picker](https://github.com/Textalk/angular-schema-form-datepicker).
 2. Add a new decorator, when you need to make general behavioral changes for your application(?)